jentery/engl425/index.md

 By 5pm on Monday, February 22nd, please:

 1. Respond to [Prompt 2](#prompt-2) and submit your response via Brightspace (link coming soon).
 2. Email us any questions or concerns you have you about [Prompt 2](#prompt-2), especially if you would like us to clarify something in the prompt.
+3. Come prepared to our meeting to talk about your impressions of how comics intersect with art and literature.

 During our meeting, we'll talk about:
 1. Material from previous steps that we've failed to address due to the pressures of time and online learning.
 2. How comics encourage us to engage, or even rethink, the notions of art and literature.
-Here, we'll touch on terms such as sequential art, graphic art, graphic novels, and grapic narrative.
+Here, we'll touch on terms such as sequential art, graphic art, graphic novels, and graphic narrative.
 3. Examples of art comics and literary comics, such as *RAW* (1980-92), Alison Bechdel's *Fun Home* (2006), *Watchmen* (1986-87), Weshoyot Alvitre and Joy Harjo's "Deer Dancer" (1990, 2018), Eleanor Davis's *How to be Happy* (2014), and abstract comics by Rosaire Appel.
 4. How the course is going, what's working, and what we may need to change.